-The Bundys and their co-defendants who called themselves the Committee for Constitutional Freedom have elevated the issue of the administration of America’s public lands to the national front burner with their peaceful takeover of the Malheur National Wildlife Refuge near Burns, Oregon.
-At least it was peaceful until the FBI and the Oregon State Police opened fire.
+The Bundys and their co-defendants who refer to themselves the Committee for Constitutional Freedom have elevated the issue of our public lands to the forefront of national attention with their peaceful takeover of the Malheur National Wildlife Refuge in Oregon.
+It was peaceful at least until the FBI and the Oregon State Police opened fire on the protestors.
 The occupation of the Refuge which had been closed for the holiday season lasted for about forty days.
 It only turned violent when the FBI set up a roadblock and fired upon the protestors as they drove to a meeting in John Day.
 Two Oregon State police officers shot Lavoy Finicum in the back and refused to provide the timely medical assistance which would have allowed him to live.
 The protestors never fired their weapons even when they were being fired at.
 They never pointed their weapons at anyone at the Refuge, and they never intimidated any government employees because there were no government employees ever at the refuge during the entire time they were there.
 The Refuge was closed for the season and it remained closed after members of the community of Burns Oregon learned that the Hammonds had been ordered back to jail and the government had obtained the first right of refusal to purchase their ranch if and when they ever decided to sell it.
 The time the defendants spent at the Refuge was forty days and forty nights.
-That was forty days and forty nights that some very faithful patriots voluntarily spent in the wilderness of Oregon away from their homes and their families in order to advance the cause of turning public lands over to State and local control.
+That was forty days and forty nights that some very sincere and loyal American patriots volunteered to spent in the wilderness away from their families and friends in order to advance the cause of State sovereignty over public land.